baminmru/signalRTest/README.md

 1. Create Database on PostgreSQL 13 server
 2. use /DB/db.sql for build and fill tables
-3. Setup connection at appsettings.Development.json /  appsettings.Production.json
+3. Setup connection for server project at appsettings.Development.json /  appsettings.Production.json
 4. Build server application & start from Visual Studio
 5. Or start server application manually
 	Server.exe